RocketCommunicationsInc/astro/.changeset/tiny-rules-lie.md

     Added label shadow part to rux-segmented-button
     Added switch shadow part to rux-switch.
 The pseudo selectors ::before select the track, ::after selects the button.
-    Added input, form-field shadow parts to rux-input Added form-field-message shadow part to FormFieldMessage to allow styling of help/error text.
+    Added input, form-field shadow parts to rux-input Added error-text and help-text parts to FormFieldMessage to allow styling of help/error text.
     Added form-field and label shadow parts to rux-checkbox.
     Added form-field and label shadow parts to rux-radio.
     Added label and select shadow parts to rux-select.